Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Gradient-Variation Dynamic Regret

-Using the update steps~\eqref{eq:variation-OGD-base}, we no longer necessitate to evaluate the gradient $\nabla f_t(\x_{t,i})$ over the local decisions for every base-learner as did by Sword (see the update rule in \eqref{eq:OEGD-actual-loss}).
-Instead, a single call of $\nabla f_t(\x_t)$ is enough at each round for the update in Sword++.
+Using above update steps, we no longer need to evaluate the gradient $\nabla f_t(\x_{t,i})$ over the local decisions for every base-learner, as was done by Sword (see its update rule in~\eqref{eq:OEGD-actual-loss}).
+Instead, a single call of $\nabla f_t(\x_t)$ is sufficient at each round for the update in Sword++.

-We remark that although the linearized surrogate loss has already been used in the meta-base structure for achieving the minimax dynamic regret bound $\O(\sqrt{T(1+P_T)})$ with one gradient per iteration~\citep{NIPS'18:Zhang-Ader}, it is challenging to apply the trick to attain problem-dependent dynamic regret.
-To see this, we can check the base-regret bound of the base-learner when updating with the surrogate loss $g_t$.
-A similar argument of Lemma~\ref{lemma:OEGD-variation} shows the base-regret over the linearized surrogate loss $\sum_{t=1}^T g_t(\x_{t,i}) - \sum_{t=1}^T g_t(\u_t)$ is bounded by
+We note that although the linearized trick has previously been employed in the meta-base structure for achieving the minimax dynamic regret $\O(\sqrt{T(1+P_T)})$ with one gradient per iteration~\citep{NIPS'18:Zhang-Ader}, this modification alone is far from enough to obtain a problem-dependent dynamic regret.
+To see this, we can check the regret of the base-learner updated with the surrogate loss $g_t(\x)$.
+A similar argument of Lemma~\ref{lemma:OEGD-variation} shows that the base-regret over the linearized loss $(\#) \triangleq \sum_{t=1}^T g_t(\x_{t,i}) - \sum_{t=1}^T g_t(\u_t)$ satisfies

-In the analysis of \textsf{Sword}, because the gradient $\nabla f(\x_{t,i})$ is evaluated on every base-learner's own decision $\x_{t,i}$, the additional positive term (the third one) is $4L^2\sum_{t=2}^T\norm{\x_{t,i}-\x_{t-1,i}}_2^2$, which can be cancelled by the negative term $-\sum_{t=2}^T\norm{\x_{t,i}-\x_{t-1,i}}_2^2/\eta$ and we thereby obtain the desired base-regret.
-However, when the base-learner updates its decision over the surrogate loss, the additional term becomes $\norm{\x_t-\x_{t-1}}_2^2$, which \emph{cannot} be handled by the negative term of any base-algorithm.
-More advanced mechanisms are required to achieve the problem-dependent dynamic regret under the one-gradient query model.
-We will tackle the issue by a careful design of the meta-algorithm.
+In the analysis of Sword, because the gradient $\nabla f_t(\x_{t,i})$ is evaluated on every base-learner's own decision $\x_{t,i}$, the additional positive term (the third one) is $2\eta_iL^2\sum_{t=2}^T\norm{\x_{t,i}-\x_{t-1,i}}_2^2$, which can be cancelled by the negative term $-\sum_{t=2}^T\norm{\x_{t,i}-\x_{t-1,i}}_2^2/(4\eta_i)$ whenever the step size is set appropriately.
+However, when the base-learner updates her decision over the surrogate loss, the additional positive term becomes $2\eta_iL^2 \norm{\x_t-\x_{t-1}}_2^2$, which \emph{cannot} be handled by the negative term of any base-learner.
+Thus, more advanced mechanisms are required to achieve problem-dependent dynamic regret under the one-gradient query model.

+To tackle the difficulty, our primary idea is to facilitate \emph{collaboration} between the meta and base levels.
+Specifically, we aim to leverage negative terms from both levels to handle the positive term.
+However, it turns out that the positive term cannot be entirely offset by the combined negative terms from meta and base levels.
+To address this issue, we introduce correction terms to the feedback loss and optimism in the meta-algorithm.
+This generates a new negative term that, together with the negative term from the meta level, effectively cancels out the positive term.
+Nevertheless, another new positive term emerges due to the injected correction, which we ensure can be managed by the negative term from the base level.
+As a result, the overall undesired positive term is finally addressed.